ENTEROLACTIS Liquid Fibre

 The product should be taken for at least 3 weeks, repeating the cycle when needed.

-If antibiotics are being taken, ENTEROLACTIS® Liquid Fibre should be taken at least 3 hours before or after the antibiotic.
+If antibiotic therapy is being co-administered, ENTEROLACTIS® Children’s micro-shots should be taken at least 3 hours before or after the antibiotic.

 Use ENTEROLACTIS fibra liquida is a supplement that meets the requirements of the applicable regulations.
 It is well tolerated in adults of every age and in children.